MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-qna.md

 These three values provide the information necessary for your app to connect to your QnA Maker knowledgebase via your Azure QnA service.

 ## Update the .bot file
-First, add the information required to access your knowledge base including hostname, endpoint key and knowledge base Id (KbId) into the `qnamaker.bot`.
+First, add the information required to access your knowledge base including hostname, endpoint key and knowledge base Id (kbId) into the `qnamaker.bot`.
 These are the values you saved from the **Settings** of your knowledge base in QnA Maker.
 > Note.
 If you are adding access to a QnA Maker knowledgebase into an existing bot application, be sure to add a "type": "qna" section like the one shown below into your .bot file.
 The "name" value within this section provides the key required to access this information from within your app.

 ```json